 I can’t recommend omitting nut butter from this recipe since it is crucial to its taste and texture.
 If you have an allergy, you could play around with sunflower butter, peanut butter, cashew butter, or other allergy-friendly alternatives depending upon your needs.
 If you give this a try, I’d love to hear about your results.

 - 1 cup creamy almond butter I use the natural kind that stays in the refrigerator after opening

 - 5 tablespoons unsweetened cocoa powder

-- 6 tablespoons coconut sugar (or substitute light brown sugar, though the brownies will not be Paleo)
+- 6 tablespoons coconut sugar or light brown sugar*

 - 2 tablespoons pure maple syrup

 - 1/2 teaspoon baking soda